freeky92/freeky92/README.md

 #### Nice to see you on my page, which contains various projects and training content.

-- 👨‍🎓 Constantly learning new Android features and tricks is an integral part of me).
+- 👨‍🎓 Constantly learning and tricks is an integral part of me).
 - 💼 Take part in various projects.

 #### I'm in touch: